-Every day one third or more of the population suffers from some sleep problem.
-You or someone you know likely has a sleep disorder that's diminishing your/their quality of life.
+One third or more of the population suffers from some sleep problem.
+That means, you or someone you know likely has a sleep disorder that's diminishing quality of life.

-Have you had loud snoring, stop breathing while asleep, awakenings from gasping for air, frequent nighttime awakenings, constant fatigue, strange feeling in legs, restless sleep, falling asleep suddenly during the day, trouble sleeping at night?
-These symptoms could indicate a sleep disorder.
+If you snore loudly, stop breathing while you sleep, wake up gasping for air, are constantly fatigued and falling asleep suddenly during the day, these symptoms could indicate a sleep disorder.

-Sleep is a restorative process not only for the brain, but it is important for the health of the entire body.
 Chronic sleep disturbances can impact not only your mood/mental health, but your health in general.
-Many studies have shown close relationship to other chronic illnesses such as heart problems, diabetes, and depression.
+Many sleep studies have shown a close relationship to other chronic illnesses such as heart problems, diabetes, and depression.

-Our sleep clinic offers complete evaluation and treatment focusing on long term solutions for the full range of sleep disorders.
-The sleep doctors at Arch Health Medical Group take the time to develop personalized treatments to help you achieve quality sleep.
-Common sleep disorders include sleep apnea, narcolepsy, insomnia, and sleep related movement disorders such as restless leg syndrome.
+Our sleep clinic offers complete evaluation and treatment focusing on long-term solutions for sleep disorders including sleep apnea, narcolepsy, insomnia, and sleep-related movement disorders such as restless leg syndrome.

 The sleep doctors at Palomar Health take the time to develop personalized treatments to help you achieve quality sleep each night.
 They work closely with the Palomar Sleep Lab and other local facilities who offer home sleep apnea tests or in-lab polysomnogram (full overnight sleep study) to help diagnose sleep disorders.

 If you have been diagnosed with obstructive sleep apnea in the past but have trouble using the CPAP (Continuous Positive Airway Pressure or other PAP) device, Palomar Health will work closely with you and companies who provide trained Respiratory therapists.